-- Conforming to The Institute of Internal Auditor's code of ethics and demonstrating the highest level of integrity, objectivity, confidentiality, and competency. - Building strong and effective working relationships with the UNC System Office personnel, UNC Board of Governors, and other stakeholders through mutual respect and teamwork. - Providing risk-based and objective assurance and consulting services to the UNC System Office and its affiliated organizations.
+- Conforming to The Institute of Internal Auditor's code of ethics and demonstrating the highest level of integrity, objectivity, confidentiality, and competency. - Building strong and effective working relationships with the UNC System Office personnel, the Board of Governors of the University of North Carolina, and other stakeholders through mutual respect and teamwork. - Providing risk-based and objective assurance and consulting services to the UNC System Office and its affiliated organizations.